 1. Back Up Your Phone Every 3 Months at Minimum

-My minimum recommendation is that you back up your phone every 3 months regardless of whether you have important things or not, mainly because I want you to develop a habit out of it.
+My minimum recommendation is that you back up your phone every 3 months.

-My personal recommendation is once every month or two since my iPhone got bricked due to a hardware issue in less than 2 months after the last backup and I absolutely freaked out when I thought my last backup was 5 months before the brick.
+That's because my iPhone got bricked due to a hardware issue less than 2 months after the last backup, and I freaked out when I thought my last backup was 5 months before the brick.

-Luckily, I didn't really lose anything important other than screenshots I took to remind me of information for work purposes.
+Luckily, I didn't lose anything crucial other than screenshots I took to remind me of information for work purposes.

-As for the number of backups you should have, making simply just one may be not enough for you.
+As for the number of backups you should have, creating just one may not be enough for you.

-My minimum recommendation is making 2 separate backups, both of them stored in different devices in cold storage, if possible, such as an external hard drive.
+My minimum recommendation is making 2 separate backups, both stored in different devices in cold storage, if possible, such as an external hard drive.

-My personal recommendation is to make 3 backups, if possible, through a free software.
+My recommendation is to create 3 backups, if possible, through free software.

 In my case, I've just made 2.5 backups for my iPhone since I used iTunes, 3uTools, and a copy of my iTunes backup onto an external USB drive, hence, the "2.5 backups".

-For Android, you can use Google Drive, Samsung Cloud, and any trustworthy 3rd party apps as long as you get at least 15 GB of free storage and that it automatically backs up.
+For Android, you can use Google Drive, Samsung Cloud, and any trustworthy 3rd party apps as long as you get at least 15 GB of free storage with automatic back ups.

 But if you prefer storing onto a PC or cold storage instead since 15 GB can get filled up quickly, I suggest using MyPhoneExplorer, MoboRobo, Qmobile Android PC Suite, SyncDroid, etc. if you use Windows.

-For MacOS, you have Android File Transfer, Smart Switch, SyncMate, AirDroid, etc. Your options are a bit more limited though when it comes to 3rd party free software.
+For macOS, you have Android File Transfer, Smart Switch, SyncMate, AirDroid, etc. Your options are a bit more limited for 3rd party free software though.

-You have a lot more free software options with Android than Apple so you can freely choose your pick.
+You have a lot more free software options with Android than Apple, so you can freely take your pick.

 2. Use a Password Manager

-If your browser gets hijacked, then that means all the passwords that you've saved onto your browser are compromised and you would have to change the passwords for every account that you have saved.
+If your browser gets hijacked, then that means all the passwords you've saved onto your browser are compromised, and you would have to change the passwords for every account you have saved.

-However, this will happen a lot more with Android phones since they're much easier to hack than iPhones.
+However, this will happen much more with Android phones since they're much easier to hack than iPhones.